Free Resources for Learning to Read

 This word list gives you lots of examples of words containing the long a sound, classified by spelling pattern!

-Schwa Sound COMPREHENSIVE Word List!
+Schwa Sound Comprehensive Word List!

 A super comprehensive SCHWA sound word list classified by schwa sound position (initial/medial/final syllable) and by spelling pattern!
 Presenting words with similar patterns can help children make connections and have realizations, improving word and concept retention.